-627044_00 51 After successfully adding a ML STAR instrument, choose between two different views in the deck editor.
-The first view is the System Tab which shows an external perspective of the instrument, including 3rd party components.
+After successfully adding an instrument, choose between two different views in the deck editor.
+The first view is the System Tab which shows an external perspective of the instrument, including third-party components.

 The ML_STAR Tab shows an internal perspective of the instrument which is the deck layout.
-This is a graphical illustration of the work surface of the ML STAR instrument.
-It contains all information about the used labware and x/y/z coordinates of the positions.
+This is a graphical illustration of the work surface of the Microlab instrument.
+It contains all information about the labware used and x/y/z coordinates of the positions.

-The ML STAR can be used with various kinds of labware such as: Tubes, Microplates, Reagent Troughs, etc. The software comes with a set of standard labware definitions.
+The Microlab instrument can be used with various kinds of labware such as: Tubes, Microplates, Reagent Troughs, etc. The software comes with a set of standard labware definitions.
 Labware is available by clicking the Labware Tab found in the Deck Layout Editor.